 Now, a stunning curly fringe for curly hair should never be shied away from.
 But you should know that a curtain bangs and curly hair combo can be difficult.
 However, allowing a smaller section of hair to sit on either side of the face opens the eyes in the most striking area.
 You can always start small with the amount of hair, and if you enjoy the shape, ask your stylist to cut the fringe wider.

 Try curtain bangs with layers to add life to boring hair.
-Flowing layers from the fringe that blend around the face will add a textured, yet soft movement.
-It creates an effortless style, which won’t lose its bounce.
+Flowing layers from the fringe that blend around the face will add a textured, yet a soft movement.
+It creates an effortless curtain bangs style, which won’t lose its bounce.

-Get everyone to lust after your locks with beautiful fringe on medium-length hair.
-Mid-length hair can feel like you’re in that in-between stage of hair growth, but adding curtain bangs to your cut breaks up the length.
+Get everyone to lust after your straight hair with beautiful fringe on medium-length hair.
+Mid-length hair can feel like you’re in that in-between stage of hair growth, but adding curtain bangs to your mid-length cut breaks up the length.
 They also bring the interest back to the face.